ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 	renderer: litRender,
 	styles: TokenCss,
 	template: TokenTemplate,
-	dependencies: [Icon], // declare it as dependency
+	dependencies: [Icon], // declare it as a dependency })
-})

 ...